 Typically each manufacturer offers several different ticks.
 Most manufacturers offer 10 and 100 ms increments (ticks of the clock).
 An "ms" is a millisecond or 1/1000th of a second.
 Several manufacturers also offer 1ms as well as 1 second increments.
 These different increment timers work the same as above but sometimes they have different names to show their timebase.
 Some are TMH (high speed timer), TMS (super high speed timer) or TMRAF (accumulating fast timer)

 The figure shown at the following page (figure 2.34) is a typical timer instruction symbol (depending on which manufacturer is chosen).
-Remember that while they may bok different they are all used basically the same way.

 Figue 2.34 On delay timer